Athletic Training Staff

 Lisa Koenig, Assistant Athletic Trainer and Instructor

-Lisa returns to the Lions' staff in 2013-2014 for her second years as an Assistant Athletic Trainer, after receiving her graduate degree from the North Carolina State University.
+Lisa returns to the Lions' staff in 2015-2016 for her fourth year as an Assistant Athletic Trainer, after receiving her graduate degree from the North Carolina State University.
 In 2011, Lisa received her Master of Education degree in Adult and Community College Education/Health Professions Education.

 Lisa teaches Foundational Skills in AT and Clinical Perspectives I in the undergraduate athletic training major at the Mount.
 She also supervises AT students during their clinical rotations on campus.

 While attending NCSU, Lisa was a Graduate Assistant Athletic Trainer for the Softball team, and also assisted with cheerleading.
 Lisa received her undergraduate degree, Bachelor of Science in Health Promotions and Education, from the University of Cincinnati in 2008.

 At MSJ, Lisa is responsible for the Men’s Soccer, Women's Basketball and Men's Volleyball teams.
 Lisa is also an Athletic Training Instructor, teaching Practices and Principles of Athletic Training Lab.

 513-244-4875; Women's Soccer, Men's Soccer, Men's Basketball, Baseball

 Brandon Sipes returns in 2015-2016 for his fourth season with the Lions’ Athletic Training staff.
 Sipes, who has an undergraduate degree in Athletic Training from the University of Cincinnati, is currently working towards his master’s degree from A.T.
 Still University.
 Sipes is also employed by Tri-Health in Cincinnati and worked for two years at Beacon Orthopaedics and Sports Medicine in Cincinnati (2011-2012).
 He has provided athletic training assistance mainly for lacrosse teams since 2010.